New Recording – Edge of Blue

 With over a dozen recordings to his name, Roy Forbes has etched himself in the hearts and minds of countless fans across Canada.
 While some are out of print, others are available for purchase and streaming.
 Read More

 The last few years have been a challenge.
-Afflicted with poor vision all his life, Roy was blinded by an accident in 2015.
+Having dealt with poor vision all his life, Roy was blinded by an accident in 2015.
 He may have lost his sight but not his vision.
-Roy has adapted to his new reality, returning to touring and performing and recording and all the other things he does so well.
+Roy adapted to his new reality relatively quickly, returning to touring, performing, and recording, and all the other things he does so well.

 Edge of Blue may just be the Vancouver singer-songwriter’s best yet- a summation by an artist who has been doing this for a long time.
 Edge of Blue is 10 songs full of wisdom, confessions, vulnerability, sensuality, self- reflection, and celebration.
-This is art song- memorable words, compelling compositions, spare production and a voice every bit as original as when the “kid full of dreams” first came to town almost fifty years ago- pure Roy Forbes.
+This is art song- memorable words, compelling compositions, spare production, and a voice every bit as original as when the “kid full of dreams” first hit the big city over fifty years ago- pure Roy Forbes.